maksimvayder/react-lemon-alpha/README.md

 ## Installation
 1. Fork the repo.
-1. Clone the repository: 'git clone <repository-url>'
+1. Clone the repository: 'git clone '<repository-url>''
 1. Navigate to the project directory: 'cd react-alpha-lemon'

 1. Install dependencies: